Optimisation of time-ordered processes in the finite and asymptotic regime: Policies with guaranteed minimum reward

-Here, the symbol $\sigma$ is used to denote the coordinates of $s_{k+1}$.
+Here, the symbol $\sigma$ is used to denote the coordinates of $s_{k+1}$. \end{widetext}

-Our goal is now to turn this into an optimisation problem that allows us to find $\mu$.
-For this purpose it is useful to invoke the fact that the slack variables $\{V_k\}_k$ are optimal, i.e., they not only satisfy the conditions in problem \eqref{dual_ansatz}, but all inequalities must be saturated.
+Our goal is now to turn this into an optimization problem that allows us to find $\mu$.
+For this purpose it is useful to invoke the fact that the slack variables $\{V_k\}_k$ are optimal, i.e., they not only satisfy the conditions in the problem given in Eq.~\eqref{dual_ansatz}, but all inequalities must be saturated.
 Namely, for each $k$, there exists $q\in Q$ such that

-To proceed, we need the following lemma, which allows us to phrase the constraints \eqref{diff_N}-\eqref{diff_nu} in terms of the quantities $\hat{V}_k$.
+To proceed, we need the following lemma, which allows us to phrase the constraints in Eqs.~\eqref{diff_N}-\eqref{diff_nu} in terms of the quantities $\hat{V}_k$.